itsducksss/Basic-Single-Interactable-NPC/README.md

 https://www.youtube.com/watch?v=eQpWPfP1T6g

+In this tutorial we will be importing TextMeshProEssentials Unity Package which will be shown in the tutorial.

 # Primary Objectives
 This tutorial aims to create a simple interactable NPC, which means that if an specific input (which is the "F" key for this tutorial) occurs within a set distance from the NPC, another specified action will occur.
 The action for this tutorial is a simple "Hi" popup which will be created using Unity's UI system.